jeniyat/WNUT_2020_NER/code/eval/Readme.md

 1) The `<location of StandOff format gold data>` in `-gold_data` parameter, and
 2) The `<location of StandOff format predicted data>` in the `-pred_data` parameter

+The folder containing StandOff format predicted data only needs to contain the `.ann` files.

 ```
 python evalutation.py  -gold_data "../../data/test_data/Standoff_Format/" -pred_data "../baseline_CRF/Standoff_Outputs/"